StevenBlack/intl/readme.md

 <tr>
 <td>LOCATION</td>
 <td>N-1</td>
 <td>Location of Menu.
-0=Replace, 1=Append, 2=Before, 3=After.
+0 = Replace, 1 = Append, 2 = Before, 3 = After.
 If Before or After, the pad name where the menu is placed is stored in the Name field.</td>
 </tr>
 <tr>
 <td>SCHEME</td>